-Anxiety is actually a very normal, but unpleasant reaction to one or more situations that may be causing you stress.
+Anxiety is actually a very normal but unpleasant reaction to one or more situations that may be causing you stress.
 Anxiety is an emotionally painful experience.

-Anxiety often goes away, or at least lessens, when the person, place, or situation that causes you to feel fearful, goes away.
+Anxiety often goes away, or at least lessens, when the person, place, or situation that causes you to feel fearful goes away.

 One of the important things that I’d like you to understand is this: anxiety is usually a very normal reaction to anything that you experience as threatening.
-It only becomes a real issue, if your normal coping mechanisms are so overwhelmed that you find it difficult to function in your daily living.
+It only becomes a real issue if your normal coping mechanisms are so overwhelmed that you find it difficult to function in your daily living.

 And, yes, most of us experience at least some anxiety from time to time.
 Me?
 Yep.
 I’m afraid of heights, being trapped in small confined spaces, and, oh yeah – going to the dentist!
 When I find myself in these situations, I use the coping tips below.
-But, let’s look more about how many people suffer from anxiety, what causes anxiety and panic attacks, and get to know some of the common signs and symptoms we can experience when we feel anxious.
+But let’s look more at how many people suffer from anxiety, what causes anxiety and panic attacks, and get to know some of the common signs and symptoms we can experience when we feel anxious.

 You are not alone

 Over the course of a lifetime, at least 1 in 4 of us will experience one or more major episodes of anxiety…and that’s based on the number of people who are willing to report it.
-We don’t know how many more people suffer from anxiety, and in silence.
+We don’t know how many more people suffer from anxiety and in silence.

 What causes anxiety?

-Outlining the cause of anxiety is vast and is beyond the scope of this particular article, it is important, however, to understand that the causes vary from one person to the next.
+Outlining the cause of anxiety is vast and is beyond the scope of this particular article; it is important, however, to understand that the causes vary from one person to the next.

-Having said that, science has shown us that there are usually multiple causes of anxiety including genetics, brain anatomy and physiology, personality traits, our social environments, specific people and situations that can occur at home, at work, at school, or anywhere else for that matter, as well as past and current stressors that have been or are upsetting.
+Having said that, science has shown us that there are usually multiple causes of anxiety including genetics, brain anatomy and physiology, personality traits, our social environments, specific people, and situations that can occur at home, at work, at school, or anywhere else for that matter, as well as past and current stressors that have been or are upsetting.